prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-Integration.md

 # Code Integration for iOS

-## CocoaPods integration (BETA)
+## CocoaPods integration

-The rendering API is introduced as a beta release.
-In order to integrate it you have to set the beta version explisitly:
+Starting with v2.0.0 the Rendering API is a part of Prebid Mobile SDK.
+Add the following item into your podfile to integrate it:

 ```
 pod 'PrebidMobile'